Should I block my ex on social media and block their phone number?

 - Hiding something

-- Trying to make a statement to them
+- Trying to make a statement to them or get at them

 The reason you don’t want to come across to your ex as doing any of those things is because: